zazmarga/py-movie-api/README.md

     * `POST api/cinema/movies/` - should create a new movie based on passed data
     * `PUT api/cinema/movies/<pk>/` - should update the movie with given id based on passed data
     * `DELETE api/cinema/movies/<pk>/` - should delete the movie with given id

+Use the following command to load prepared data from fixture to test and debug your code:

+  `python manage.py loaddata cinema_servise_db_data.json`